Investing

 Investing Rule #10: Minimize fees

 When you follow these rules, self-managing your investment portfolio is easy, so you don’t need to pay a financial advisor.
-In fact, if you want to uplevel your investing game, you can check out our free masterclass, Think Like an Investor, to learn the secrets of successful investors.
+In fact, if you want to uplevel your investing game, you can check out our free masterclass, Master Your Money, to learn the secrets of successful investors.

 But if you do use a financial advisor or robo-advisor, make sure they don’t charge more than .3% in fees.